tardigrada-agency/Ghost2Twitter/README.md

 0. You need to create a Twitter developer account and an application in it, read about it on the Internet.
 1. Go to [Developer Portal][https://developer.twitter.com/en/portal/dashboard]
 2. Select your App
-3. Cleck edit near  OAuth and add http://127.0.0.1:8084/twitter-login to Callback URI / Redirect URL, select Read and write in App permissions
+3. Click edit near OAuth and add http://127.0.0.1:8084/twitter-login to Callback URI / Redirect URL, select Read and write in App permissions
 4. Go back to your app page and click Keys and tokens
 5. Open config.yaml in a editor like nano or vim
 6. Copy consumer_key and consumer_secret from Consumer Keys to config, quotes are not required